Patient Satisfaction After LASIK

 CONCLUSIONS: This study demonstrates a very high level of patient satisfaction following excimer laser treatment for myopia and myopic astigmatism.
 A great deal of literature has evaluated objective outcomes of LASIK, but this is one of few studies to examine patient satisfaction.

-Note: The patient In this case report has considerable compound myopic astigmatism after LASIK.
+Note: The patient in this case report has considerable compound myopic astigmatism after LASIK.
 The surgical goal of reduced dependency on glasses or contact lenses was not achieved.
 This patient's outcome does not meet the definition of a "successful" LASIK by anyone's standards, yet the patient claims to be satisfied.

 J Refract Surg.
 2007 Nov;23(9):937-40